gdbc/CII/README.md

 The cron job on the repo server[cron-yum-repo-sync.sh](https://github.com/gdbc/CII/blob/master/cii/yum-repo/cron-yum-repo-sync.sh) will sync from upstream yum repos.

-The cron jobs on the pulp server (pulp-env-diff-check-dev.py, pulp-env-diff-check-uat.py, pulp-env-diff-check-prd.py… or one for each environment) will sync from the repo server and diff against the pulp repositories where if it finds a diff for dev(between 7_master and 7_dev), diff to uat(between 7_dev and 7_uat) and lastly diff to prd(between 7_uat to 7_prd).
+The cron jobs on the pulp server (pulp-env-diff-check-dev.py, pulp-env-diff-check-uat.py, pulp-env-diff-check-prd.py… or one for each environment) you can create by a cp and minor edits to [pulp-env-diff-check.py](https://github.com/gdbc/CII/blob/master/cii/pulp/pulp-env-diff-check.py) will sync from the repo server and diff against the pulp repositories where if it finds a diff for dev(between 7_master and 7_dev), diff to uat(between 7_dev and 7_uat) and lastly diff to prd(between 7_uat to 7_prd).

 If a Jenkins job fails the test system used to run the job will stay up for troubleshooting purposes.
 Bare in mind if a system is up and there are no more test systems in the pool the “cii-run” job will fail.